AxiSEMunity/AxiSEM3D/doc/Installation.md

 # On ARCHER, HDF5 is handled by compiler wrappers;
 # users only need to load the right version
 module load cray-hdf5/1.10.2.0

-# uncomment the follow lines to use intel

 ncdfpath=/opt/cray/netcdf/4.6.1.3/GNU/7.1

+# uncomment the follow lines to use intel compilers
+module switch PrgEnv-gnu PrgEnv-intel module load intel/17.0.3.191 module

 # cmake
 mkdir -p build && cd $_